I-gor-C/windows-driver-docs-ddi/wdk-ddi-src/content/minitape/ns-minitape-_tape_init_data_ex.md

 Pointer to the tape miniclass driver's <a href="..\minitape\nc-minitape-tape_process_command_routine.md">TapeMiniCreatePartition</a> routine, which creates a partition on a tape.
 This routine is required.

-`DefaultTimeOutValue`

-Specifies the number of seconds that the tape class driver waits for an SRB request before canceling it.
-If this value is zero, the tape class driver sets an appropriate default value.
-The tape class driver always uses the default time-out value for read and write requests.
-The routines contained in the TAPE_INIT_DATA_EX structure can override the default time-out value for device control requests by setting <b>TimeOutValue</b> in an SRB.

 `Erase`

 Pointer to the tape miniclass driver's <a href="https://msdn.microsoft.com/library/windows/hardware/ff567933">TapeMiniErase</a> routine, which erases a tape.
 This routine is required.

-`ExtensionInit`

-Pointer to the tape miniclass driver's <a href="..\minitape\nc-minitape-tape_extension_init_routine.md">TapeMiniExtensionInit</a> routine, which initializes an optional minitape extension, if any.
-If <b>MiniTapeExtensionSize</b> is zero, <b>ExtensionInit</b> must be <b>NULL</b>.

 `GetDriveParameters`